Learn More and ApplyRefugee and Forced Migration Studies (MS)

 We aim to help students:

-• Develop an in-depth understanding of health issues related to refugees and other forced migrants;
+• Develop an in-depth understanding of health issues related to displaced and/or undocumented migrants; understand health issues and public health policies that aid or worsen conditions for these groups

 • Acquire skills to work for and manage non-governmental agencies;